adtile/fixed-nav/README.md

 * Auto highlights current location
 * Uses a tiny custom font for icons (only two characters included)
 * Closes the navigation when user tap's outside of it
-* Clicking a link changes the URL, so you can still copy/paste it and link to different sections
+* Tapping a link changes the URL, so you can still copy/paste it and link to different sections
 * Built progressive enhancement in mind

 # Working on the project